kovzol/geogebra-discovery/README.md

   This can be set with a command like `cd /c/Users/<username>/geogebra-discovery` where `<username>` stands for you username on Windows.
 * Install [Microsoft's Java 11](https://www.microsoft.com/openjdk).
 It is safe to use the Windows x64 .msi version.
 * Type `./build5` in the MSYS2/CLANG64 window to build GeoGebra Discovery.
 * Type `./run5` to test if GeoGebra Discovery runs properly.
+(At the moment there is no direct way to create the distribution .zip file under Windows.
+Use a different platform to create the package.)

 ### Classic 6

 * Type `./get-build-tools` to download the prerequisites (only on earlier Linux systems and Mac).
 * Run `./build6` to build GeoGebra Discovery.
 (Due to lack of memory this will not work on Raspberry Pi.)
 * Enter `./run6` to start the software.
+A web browser window should appear and GeoGebra Discovery starts.
-* The command `./deploy6` creates a .zip file that contains all necessary components to run the program.
-(This step will not work on Windows.)
+* Lastly, the command `./deploy6` creates a .zip file that contains all necessary components to run the program.
+This can be necessary if you want to redistribute the software.
+(This last step will not work on Windows.)

 ## Authors